 One thing I want to make very clear is that every site behind our website firewall is and has been protected against this attack.
 We still recommended all our users to patch, but our virtual patching (along with our SQL injection protection) kept and will continue to keep our client’s sites safe.

 If you have not patched your site in time and were not using a Website Firewall with virtual patching enabled, you should assume that your site was indeed hacked.
 You need to defer to your incident response procedures until you can prove otherwise.
+We have a Drupal guide that can help you.

 The Drupal team provided some steps in their disclosure, but we also wanted to recommend the following steps: